isomerpages/ogp/_careers/internships.md

 ### **Internship positions currently open**

-* Software Engineer interns for off-cycle internships (i.e. internship dates beyond May - Jul 2021 summer period, minimum duration of 10 weeks)
+* Software Engineer interns for off-cycle internships (anytime in the year, minimum duration of 10 weeks)

 * Product Designer interns (anytime in the year, minimum 3 month duration)